 What does the Cease and Desist Letter cover?

-- Demanding for a certain conduct to stop; and
+- Demanding for a certain action to stop; and

-- Warns that if the activity continues, there may be resulting legal consequences.
+- A warning that if the activity continues, there may be resulting legal consequences.

 Other names for Cease and Desist Letter include: